appscode-cloud/docs/docs/platform/guides/database-management/repository.md

 ## 3. Viewing a Repository

 Click on any Repository name in the list to open its detail page.
-The detail page displays repository metadata and all snapshots stored within it.

 ### 3.1 - Overview

-The detail page shows comprehensive information about the repository:
+The detail page displays repository metadata and all snapshots stored within it:

 ![Repository detail page showing Basic info, Backup Storage, Snapshots, and linked resources](../images/backup/repository-db-overview.png)